 - Accelerate and brake gradually

-- Roll down your windows and turn on the AC
+- Roll downwindows and turn off the AC

 - Take stairs instead of an elevator